aptos-labs/aptos-wallet-adapter/packages/wallet-adapter-react/README.md

 #### Install Dependencies

 Install wallet dependencies you want to include in your app.
-To do that, you can look at our [supported wallets list]().
-Each wallet is a link to their npm package where you can install it from.
+To do that, you can look at our [supported wallets list](https://github.com/aptos-labs/aptos-wallet-adapter#supported-wallet-packages).
+Each wallet is a link to npm package where you can install it from.

 Next, install the `@aptos-labs/wallet-adapter-react`